razvanabagiu89/razvanabagiu89/README.md

 =======================
 Student at the Univeristy Politehnica Bucharest (UPB) - Faculty of Automatic Control and Computer Science alongside working and teaching others
 ------------------------------------------------------------
 I am a highly-motivated and inspired person looking to connect and thrive, always sticking to the future.
-Currently pursuing a bachelor's degree at the Faculty of Automatic Control and Computer Science, University Politehnica Bucharest while working at \_VOIS and also helping students achieve their goals by being an undergraduate teaching assistant on OOP (Java).
+Currently pursuing a bachelor's degree at the Faculty of Automatic Control and Computer Science, University Politehnica Bucharest while working at Vodafone [\_VOIS] and also helping students achieve their goals by being an undergraduate teaching assistant on OOP [Java].
 * 🌍  I'm based in Bucharest but originating from Constanta
 * 🖥️  See my portfolio here on my repos
 * ✉️  You can contact me at [abagiurazvan8989@gmail.com](mailto:abagiurazvan8989@gmail.com)